Ginislao Paris: Ginislao Paris' history

 Ginislao Paris became a Russian citizen in 1899.
 He retired from the Orchestra in 1900 for health reasons and was granted special merits pension by imperial decree.
 All Petersburg reference book continued to list Ginislao Paris details until 1917.
 His further whereabouts and death details are unknown.

+In 2023 a small garden in Montecalvario, Naples has been named after Ginislao Paris.